On the $q$-Enumeration of Barely Set-Valued Tableaux and Plane Partitions

 Let $\N\coloneqq\{0,1,\ldots,\}$ denote the set of natural numbers.
 A \dfn{reverse $P$-partition} is a map $\pi\colon P \to \N$ that is order-preserving: $p\leq p'$ implies $\pi(p)\leq \pi(p')$.\footnote{Traditionally \dfn{$P$-partitions}, which are order-reversing maps, are studied.
 We prefer to work with order-preserving maps.
 This means that in many places our convention is the opposite of that of~\cite{stanley1996ec1} (e.g., we always use comajor index rather than major index).
 Ultimately the translation is only a matter of replacing $P$ by its \dfn{dual poset} $P^*$.} We use $\RPP(P)$ to denote the set of reverse $P$-partitions; and we use $\RPP_m(P)$ to denote the set of reverse $P$-partitions with $\pi(P)\subseteq \{0,1,\ldots,m\}$.
 Note that we have a canonical bijection $\RPP_1(P) \xrightarrow{\sim} \J(P)$ where $\pi \mapsto \pi^{-1}(0)$.
 A related fact that we will use constantly is that for any $\pi \in \RPP(P)$ and $i \in \N$, we have $\pi^{-1}(\{0,1,\ldots,i\}) \in \J(P)$.

 A \dfn{linear extension} of $P$ is a bijection $T\colon P \to [n]$ that is order-preserving.
-We use $\Lin(P)$ to denote the set of linear extensions of $P$.
-From now on, we assume that $P$ comes together with a fixed \dfn{natural labeling} $\omega$: i.e., a bijection $\omega\colon P \to [n]$ that is order-preserving.
-In other words, $\omega$ is just one distinguished linear extension.
+We use~$\Lin(P)$ to denote the set of linear extensions of $P$.
+From now on we assume that~$P$ comes with a fixed ``reference'' linear extension $\omega$; such an $\omega$ is called a \dfn{natural labeling} of $P$.

 We use $\mathfrak{S}_n$ to denote the symmetric group of permutations of $[n]$.
 Via $\omega$, every linear extension of $P$ is identified with a permutation in $\mathfrak{S}_n$: $T \in \Lin(P)$ is identified with the permutation $w_T$ whose one-line notation is